 When kids see oral care as a normal part of life, and not just a chore, they’re more likely to develop healthy habits for life.

 A healthy mouth helps your child feel good and do better at school.
-They can smile, talk, and learn without pain or problems.
+They can smile, talk, and learn without pain or oral problems.

 Before back-to-school time, take your child to the dentist.
 It’s a great way to check their teeth and improve their brushing and eating habits.